SirSgtCire/Story-Engine/README.md

 to maintain a certain number of reversed cards.

-French Tarot strategy notes:
-The Taker has one of two decisions to make before game starts...
-1. they put their lowest face cards into their discard pile
-2. they put their lowest normal cards into their discard pile Both decisions are significant strategy-wise and narrative-wise.
-3. The default choice made will be discarding the lowest normal cards to the discard pile.

 Three part novel builder logic:
 Part 1 - beginning of story
 Part 2 - first round with a trump played
 Part 3 - first round with three (or two) trumps played

-Game setup notes:
-for three players, there are 24 rounds of play, six card dog for four players, there are 18 rounds of play, six card dog for five players, there are 15 rounds of play, three card dog

-In terms of narrative structure:
-Act 1: (2, 3, 3)
-Act 2: (2, 3, 3)
-Act 3: (2, 3, 3)
-for three players,

-Act 1: (2, 2, 2)
-Act 2: (2, 2, 2)
-Act 3: (2, 2, 2)
-for four players,

-Act 1: (1, 2, 2)
-Act 2: (1, 2, 2)
-Act 3: (1, 2, 2)
-for five players.

-Use a five card spread to create a Story Unit Reading, which corresponds to:
-1. Inciting Incident
-2. Complication
-3. Crisis
-4. Climax
-5. Resolution

-We will need to design a printable output for all this information, use Google Slides for assistance...

-Tarot Game Round Rules Brainstorming:
-- Tarot is a 3 - 5 player game
-- if Tarot Game is 3 player, then max spread size is 3 (applies to 4 and 5)
-- also, if a three card spread, the minimum number of players is also 3 (applies to 4 and 5)
-- you can have more players than size of spread (randomly choose players 1, 2, 3 each round from player pool)
-- you cannot have less players than size of Tarot Game (cannot have five card spread for four or three players)
-- each card in a Tarot Game Round corresponds to which character (in their player position) played the card
-- each card played by each player is that character's answer to the Five-Part Story Structure
-- each card played represents a scene, owned by the associated character, which also asks the Five Questions
-- each chapter is a sequence of scenes equal to the number of players in the round of Tarot, so 3 - 5 scenes
-- the number of subplots in a story is equal to the number of face cards played as the Trick in a round (average between 4 and 7)

 Story Grid Book Notes: